How to get an instant cash offer for your home

 Many of us value speed and convenience, from takeout food to on-demand streaming.
-The same can be said for a lot of today’s home sellers, who are looking to move quickly and without the hassle of listing their residence in the traditional ways.
+The same can be said for a lot of today’s home sellers, who are looking to move quickly and without the hassle of preparing and listing their residence in the traditional ways.

 What is an instant home offer?

-An instant home offer, known as iBuying (the “i” is for “instant”), is a cash offer from a company to purchase your home quickly, often made within one day.
-These iBuyers use proprietary algorithms and property data to formulate an offer price.
-While fast, it’s frugal — probably lower than the price you’d get out on the open market.
+An instant home offer, often known as iBuying (the “i” is for “instant”), is a cash offer from a company to purchase your home quickly, often made within one day.
+These iBuyers use proprietary algorithms and public data to formulate an offer price.
+While fast, it’s frugal — your offer will probably be lower than the price you’d get on the open market.
 After all, iBuyers have to account for not only their overhead and operations, but also the costs of making necessary repairs to your home, which they usually plan to resell in a short amount of time.

 “We’ve always had cash buyers and property sharks willing to contract and close quickly at a discount to make a profit,” says Bruce Ailion, an Atlanta-based attorney and Realtor with RE/MAX Town & Country.
-“The difference here is that iBuyers typically originate online and cater to buyers who prefer convenience, but their goal remains the same: Purchase below market value and sell for a profit.”
+“The difference here is that iBuyers typically originate online and cater to buyers who prefer convenience.
+But their goal remains the same: Purchase below market value and sell for a profit.”

-The best candidates for selling to an iBuyer are sellers who are under a time constraint or financial pressure to unload their home quickly.
+The best candidates for instant-offer deals are sellers who are under a time constraint or financial pressure to unload their home quickly.

 “An instant home offer is especially attractive to sellers who need to move due to a job relocation, struggle with an illness, are experiencing financial difficulty, have a fixer-upper-type property that they can’t afford to repair, or need funds and a fast sale to purchase their next home,” Ailion says.
-Those planning to sell their home “as-is” would also be good candidates.
+Those looking to sell their home “as-is” would also be good candidates.

 Beyond a fast closing, an instant cash offer for a house can be appealing for several reasons, including the fact that there’s no need for showings or open houses.
 In fact, iBuying had a bit of a heyday during the pandemic partially for this reason.